 The certificate program prepares students to be end users of Microsoft Excel.
 The program emphasizes Microsoft Excel operations necessary for successful employment.
 It provides short-term training for students desiring to progress in their occupation.

-Note: Effective Summer Semester 2013, all required courses within the Microsoft Excel Application Professional Certificate program must be completed with a "C" or better in order to graduate from the program.
+Note: All occupational curriculum within this program must be completed with a "C" or better in order to graduate from the program.